 Reference Difference Remarks

-Part I, Section 3
+Part I,

 Section 3

 Reference Difference Remarks Chapter 6, paragraph 6.2 As of 4 November 2021, when it is intended to use an instrument departure procedure and an instrument approach procedure in the same direction on parallel runways simul- taneously, the nominal tracks of the departure procedure and of the missed approach procedure shall diverge by at least 30 degrees as soon as practicable (see Section 4, Chapter 10).
 Diverging missed approach procedures could not be determ- ined without creating conflicts with other combined runway operations.
 See also the Netherlands Alt- Moc for AMC4 ATS.TR.255.
 Part I, Section 4 Chapter 10, paragraph 10.1.2 When it is intended to use approach procedures to parallel runways simultaneously, the following additional criteria shall be applied in the design of both procedures: a) when the final approach course or track is intercepted by a published arrival and approach procedure that intercepts the initial approach fix (IAF) or intermediate fix (IF), the minimum altitudes of the intermediate approach segments of the two procedures shall differ by at least 300 M (1 000 FT) unless an RNP AR approach is used in accordance with 10.3 or vectoring is exclusively used to intercept the final approach tracks; and b) the nominal tracks of the two missed approach procedures shall diverge by at least 30 degrees.
-Associated missed approach turns shall be specified "as soon as practicable". procedures could not be determ- ined without creating conflicts Part III, Section 3 Chapter 2, paragraph 2.2.2 MSA based on GNSS should be omnidirectional and centered on ARP.
+Associated missed approach turns shall be specified "as soon as practicable".
+Diverging missed approach procedures could not be determ- ined without creating conflicts with other combined runway operations.
+See also the Netherlands Alt- Moc for AMC2 ATS.TR.255.
+Part III, Section 3 Chapter 2, paragraph 2.2.2 MSA based on GNSS should be omnidirectional and centered on ARP.
 When unable to establish relat- ive position a pilot should use the highest MSA value of the published sectorization.
+Part III, Section 5 Chapter 1, paragraph 1.6.1.b.4 Flights conducting a performance based terminal flight procedure (SID/STAR/IAP) may be directed to an intermediate waypoint with a five-alphanumeric name-code (5ANNC).
+So, waypoints used for ATC purposes are not always designated with a five-letter, pro-nounceable name-code (5LNC).
+In line with AltMoC for AMC1 SECTION IV, part (c)(1), of EU 373/2017, Part-FPD, AP- PENDIX 1.